Adobe - Instructional Design

 Context

-The aim of this project is to improve the user experience and learning outcomes of Adobe's tutorial set for Adobe Lightroom.
-The goal is to create a tutorial set that is user-friendly, accessible, and effective in helping users learn how to use Adobe Lightroom.
+The aim of this project was to improve the user experience and learning outcomes of Adobe Lightroom’s tutorial set by making instructional content more user-friendly, accessible, and effective in helping users understand and apply core product features.

 Before